pratik-choudhari/AlgoCode/README.md

 ## What can you do here?
 * You can solve questions put up by contributors.
-* If you have a coding problem in your mind, feel free to create an issue.
+* You can put up a problem yourself.

 ## Steps to put up an issue: